So far, there have been many microgreens that are edible, but one of the most popular…

 In addition, another study carried out by the Department of Veterinary Clinical Sciences at Purdue University in 2019, shows that some chemicals (e.g. 2,4-D acid, 4-chloro-2 MCPP and dicamba) used in the lawn or garden are directly correlated to bladder cancer.
 The study further stated that, it’s not safe to keep these type of chemicals in the house, even if you’re not spraying your lawns or gardens with them.
 This is because your dog is still likely to get affected by the chemical if it inhales an open bag of fertilizer or chews a hole into the bag.

 One solution is to only use natural pesticides.
 Ensures a safer garden for your pets, as well as you.
+This way you don’t have to worry about how long after lawn treatment is it safe for pets.

-Signs of Pet Exposure to Pesticides
+Signs of Dog Exposure to Pesticides

 More so, if you have a pet that always runs through a treated lawn and then goes back into the house, know that the chemical may have been trapped inside its paws.
 Early signs of exposure to toxic chemicals for dogs include, difficulty in swallowing, weight loss and changes in eating habit.
 Detecting and reporting these symptoms early on to your vet will help with more effective treatment options.